Australia Reserves and Resources

 Iron Ore: Demonstrated Resources: Subeconomic

-Iron Ore: Demonstrated Resources: Subeconomic data was reported at 6,749.000 Tonne mn in 2022.
-This stayed constant from the previous number of 6,749.000 Tonne mn for 2021.
-Iron Ore: Demonstrated Resources: Subeconomic data is updated yearly, averaging 2,910.500 Tonne mn from Dec 1989 to 2022, with 34 observations.
+Iron Ore: Demonstrated Resources: Subeconomic data was reported at 6,497.000 Tonne mn in 2023.
+This records a decrease from the previous number of 6,749.000 Tonne mn for 2022.
+Iron Ore: Demonstrated Resources: Subeconomic data is updated yearly, averaging 2,921.000 Tonne mn from Dec 1989 (Median) to 2023, with 35 observations.
 The data reached an all-time high of 14,400.000 Tonne mn in 1997 and a record low of 13.000 Tonne mn in 1991.
 Iron Ore: Demonstrated Resources: Subeconomic data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.

 Iron Ore: Inferred Resources